 Storytelling is great, but what if I don’t know anything about color theory?

-Have no fear, our courses are geared for the beginner as well as the experienced artist.
+Our courses are geared for the beginner as well as the experienced artist.
 Chris will take you through all the “foundational elements” upon which great colorists build their careers.
 And that starts with color theory; understanding how colors relate to each other is monumentally important.

 Besides listening to Chris prattle on and on, what do I actually do in this course?

 Every student is given a number of professional pages to color.
 These are pages illustrated for actual Marvel, DC or IDW comics.
 You’ll have professional scripts and line art to use and reference.
-And the scans are good and clean; the kind you should be getting if you go pro!

 What if I don’t know Photoshop?
+Clip Studio?

 Don’t worry!
 We cover everything you need to know for coloring comics quickly and in a friendly manner.
-And we’ll slow down if we need to.

 Who is Chris Sotomayor and why is he teaching my class?